 A student shall attend the school in the school attendance boundary in which his/her custodial parent or legal guardian resides unless authorized by the superintendent or his designee.
+Proof of residence may be requested upon enrollment.

 Proof of official guardianship or official notification that guardianship will be awarded must be presented to the administration at the time of enrollment.